FasterXML/jackson-dataformat-xml/README.md

     * `java.util.Collection` values (Lists, Sets)
     * Note: over time some level of support has been added, and `Collection`s, for example, often work.
 * Lists and arrays are "wrapped" by default, when using Jackson annotations, but unwrapped when using JAXB annotations (if supported, see below)
-    * Unwrapped List/array support was added in Jackson 2.1 (2.0 does NOT support them; arrays are always wrapped)
     * `@JacksonXmlElementWrapper.useWrapping` can be set to 'false' to disable wrapping
     * `JacksonXmlModule.setDefaultUseWrapper()` can be used to specify whether "wrapped" or "unwrapped" setting is the default
-* Tree Model is only supported in limited fashion: specifically, Java arrays and `Collection`s can be written, but can not be read, since it is not possible to distinguish Arrays and Objects without additional information.

 # See Also